About us

 Jon Brewer

-Jon is a strategist and connector, having worked across the UK public sector, NGOs, social enterprises and B2B tech start-ups and larger scale commercial enterprises.
-He is passionate about unlocking collaboration, where joining people up and cooperative effort is essential to achieving important, shared goals.
-Jon has led sales, marketing, partnership, channel and fundraising teams, as well as projects to improve corporate systems and processes.
-He has co-founded charities, including one in the area of ‘tech for good’, helping nonprofits improve their effectiveness through technology, as well as creating technology for a social purpose.
-Jon’s Masters Degree in Marketing centred on ‘Public Purpose Marketing’ and cross-sector collaboration, and he has extended this theme throughout his working life – including in his previous role as Development Director at the Global Cyber Alliance.
+Jon has wide experience across the UK public sector, NGOs, social enterprises and B2B tech start-ups and larger scale commercial enterprises.
+He has led sales, marketing, partnership, channel and fundraising teams, as well as projects to improve corporate systems and processes.
+He has co-founded charities, helping nonprofits improve their effectiveness through technology.
+Way back at the start, Jon’s MA Marketing dissertation centered on ‘Public Purpose Marketing’ and cross-sector collaboration, and he has extended this theme throughout his working life – including previously as Development Director at the Global Cyber Alliance, and now with the DISARM Foundation.

 Dr. Pablo Breuer